RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us022/01.requirements-engineering/Readme.md

 > The Agenda is made up of todo-list entries, the team that will carry out the task,
 > the vehicles/equipment assigned
-> to the task, expected duration, and the status (Planned, Postponed, Canceled,
+> to the task, expected duration, and the status.
-> Done).

 **From the client clarifications:**